GWphua/aws-notes/README.md

   - Consolidated Billing across all accounts
     - Single payment method
   - Pricing benefits from aggregated usage
-    - Volume discount for [EC2](#elastic-compute-cloud-ec2), S3, etc.
+    - Volume discount for [EC2](#elastic-compute-cloud-ec2), [S3](#amazon-s3), etc.
   - Pooling of Reserved EC2 instances for optimal savings.
 - API is available to automate AWS account creation
-- Restrict account privileges using Service Control Policies (SCP)
+- Restrict account privileges using [Service Control Policies](#service-control-policies-scp).

 #### Multi Account Strategies

-- Create Accounts _per department, cost center, dev / test / prod_ based on _regulatory restrictions_, for _better resource isolation_ to have _separate per-account service limits_
+- Create Accounts _per department, cost center, dev / test / prod_ based on _regulatory restrictions_, for _better resource isolation_ to have _separate per-account service limits_.
 - Creates isolated account for logging.
-  - Use tagging standards for billing purposes
+  - Use tagging standards for billing purposes.
-  - Enable CloudTrail on all accounts, send logs to central S3 account
+  - Enable CloudTrail on all accounts, send logs to central [S3](#amazon-s3) account.
-  - Send CloudWatch Logs to central logging account
+  - Send CloudWatch Logs to central logging account.

 #### Service Control Policies (SCP)

-- Whitelist or blacklist IAM actions
+- Whitelist or blacklist IAM actions.
-- Applied at the _Organization Unit (OU)_ or _Account_ level
+- Applied at the _Organization Unit (OU)_ or _Account_ level.
-- Does not apply to the Master Account
+- Does not apply to the Master Account.
   - All SCP applied to the Master Account is not applied.
 - SCP is applied to all the _Users and Roles_ of the Account, including Root.
-- SCP does not affect service-linked roles
+- SCP does not affect service-linked roles.
 - Service-linked roles enable other AWS services to integrate with AWS Organizations and cannot be restricted by SCPs.
-- SCOP must have an explicit Allow
+- SCOP must have an explicit Allow.
 - Use Cases:
-  - Restrict access to certain services
+  - Restrict access to certain services.
-  - Enforce PCI compliance by explicitly disabling services
+  - Enforce PCI compliance by explicitly disabling services.

 #### Consolidated Billing

 - Can be enabled / disabled.
 - Combined Usage
-  - Combine the usage across all AWS accounts in the AWS Organization to share the volume pricing, Reserved Instances and Savings Plans discounts
+  - Combine the usage across all AWS accounts in the AWS Organization to share the volume pricing, Reserved Instances and Savings Plans discounts.
 - One Bill
-  - Get one bill for all AWS Accounts in the AWS Organization
+  - Get one bill for all AWS Accounts in the AWS Organization.
 - Management account can turn off Reserved Instances discount sharing for any account in the AWS Organization, including itself.

 ### AWS Control Tower

 - Easy way to set up and govern a secure and compliant multi-account AWS environment based on best practices.
 - Benefits:
-  - Automate the set up of your environment in a few clicks
+  - Automate the set up of your environment in a few clicks.
-  - Automate ongoing policy management using guardrails
+  - Automate ongoing policy management using guardrails.
-  - Detect policy violations and remediate them
+  - Detect policy violations and remediate them.
-  - Monitor compliance through an interactive dashboard
+  - Monitor compliance through an interactive dashboard.
-- AWS Control Tower runs on top of AWS Organizations
+- AWS Control Tower runs on top of AWS Organizations.
   - Automatically sets up AWS Organizations to organize accounts and implement SCPs.

 ### AWS Service Catalog